seandstewart/bardly/pending/romances/the-tempest/11-player.md

 *Here PROSPERO discovers FERDINAND and MIRANDA playing at chess*

 **MIRANDA**
-Sweet lord, you play me false. …
+Sweet lord, you play me false. ...

 **FERDINAND**
-… No, my dear'st love,
+...
+No, my dear'st love,
 I would not for the world.

 **MIRANDA**
 Yes, for a score of kingdoms you should wrangle,
-And I would call it, fair play. …
+And I would call it, fair play. ...

 **ALONSO**
-… If this prove
+...
+If this prove
 A vision of the Island, one dear son
-Shall I twice lose. …
+Shall I twice lose. ...

 **SEBASTIAN**
-… A most high miracle!
+...
+A most high miracle!

 **FERDINAND**
 Though the seas threaten, they are merciful;
-I have cursed them without cause. …
+I have cursed them without cause. ...
 *\[Kneels]*

 **ALONSO**
-… Now all the blessings
+...
+Now all the blessings
 Of a glad father compass thee about!
-Arise, and say how thou camest here. …
+Arise, and say how thou camest here. ...

 **MIRANDA**
-… O, wonder!
+...
+O, wonder!
 How many goodly creatures are there here!
 How beauteous mankind is!
 O brave new world,
-That has such people in ‘t! …
+That has such people in 't! ...

 **PROSPERO**
-… ’Tis new to thee.
+...
+'Tis new to thee.

 **ALONSO**
 What is this maid with whom thou wast at play?
 Your eld'st acquaintance cannot be three hours:
-Is she the goddess that hath sever’d us,
+Is she the goddess that hath sever'd us,
-And brought us thus together? …
+And brought us thus together? ...

 **FERDINAND**
-… Sir, she is mortal;
+...
+Sir, she is mortal;
 But by immortal Providence she's mine:
 I chose her when I could not ask my father
 For his advice, nor thought I had one.
 She